Dutch Gardening

 On a, perhaps, not so separate note, the Netherlands is one of the top producers of vegetables in the world.
 The quality of the products is excellent and people will shop every day for fresh vegetables.
 Not many Dutch people have space for a garden or have the time or desire to invest in a volkstuintje, a terrain allotment outside of the city limit that can be rented for a fee.
 Growing your own vegetables while two miles further down the road is a huge greenhouse that produces tons of the same seems silly to many.
-Nevertheless, the resurgence of forgotten vegetables (i.e. old-fashioned vegetables and fruits) are making a come-back.
+Nevertheless, the resurgence of "forgotten" vegetables (i.e. old-fashioned vegetables and fruits) is making a come-back, and for those of us living far away from the Netherlands, growing traditional produce is a good way to connect back to our roots.

 Dutch Vegetables

-Nothing as Dutch as steamed cauliflower with a "melksausje", or a bechamel.
+Nothing as Dutch as steamed cauliflower with a "sausje", or a bechamel.
 Grow your own this year and enjoy fresh cauliflower from your garden or raised bed!
 To order seeds, click here.
+Several heirloom varieties: Delftlanders, Westlandia, Pionier, Gloria, Haagsche Taaie...

 Bonenkruid (Savory)